Portfolio bonds are relatively simple structures for managing investments; they are sometimes referred to as wrappers.

-The personal privacy afforded by an offshore portfolio bond can be increased by careful selection of the offshore jurisdiction in which the insurance company is based.
+The personal privacy afforded by an offshore portfolio bond can be increased by carefully selecting the offshore jurisdiction in which the insurance company is based.

 The secondary level can come if you, as the investor, select an insurance company based in an offshore jurisdiction where it is strictly prohibited for insurance companies to divulge any client information.

 When it comes to the taxation benefits of establishing an offshore portfolio bond, the most prominent advantage is the fact that such a structure is usually 100% free of local taxation.
 Again, this depends on the jurisdiction in which the structure is established.

-There are certain other income, gains, death or estate tax benefits that can be accrued which depend entirely on your countries of residence and domicile.
+There are certain other income, gains, death, or estate tax benefits that can be accrued, which depend entirely on your country of residence and domicile.

 One of the strong advantages of using an offshore portfolio bond is that it gives you control over when and how much you pay tax.